 It’s high time our politicians come up with fair strategies to earn a name for themselves, without using sensationalism and mere tweeting and acknowledge the fact that the public can see through facades.

-By the way, Sagarika Ghose is high on charts these days when she did a live session on Twitter via her tweets criticizing Modi on every note when Modi was addressing the US Congress while Kejriwal was busy in retweeting her.
+By the way, Sagarika Ghose is high on charts these days, recently she did a live session on Twitter via her tweets criticizing Modi on every note when Modi was addressing the US Congress while Kejriwal was busy in retweeting her thoughts.
 Now, she’s got into trends for questioning Arnab-Modi interview, and Arnab Goswami has given a decent reply to every troll.